algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 ### 2.1.
 Target Platform

-The godot editor supports many platforms like Windows, macOs or Linux, but we have decided to release our game on macOs.
-Indeed, our software engineers are mostly working with macBook computers and the tests will also be performed with one of them to ensure Dilemma is functional and performant.
+The Godot editor supports many platforms, including Windows, macOS, and Linux.
+While our software engineers primarily work on macOS using MacBook computers and will conduct testing on this platform to ensure Dilemma is functional and performant, we have decided to target both macOS and Windows for the release of our game.
+This decision allows us to leverage Godot's cross-platform capabilities and reach a broader audience.

-Once we selected our target platform and that we finish the development of our game, we will need to export the project.
-Effectively, the developers would need to compile the proper binaries and build the package required for the macOs platform.
+Once we have selected our target platforms and completed the development of our game, we will need to export the project.
+Developers will compile the appropriate binaries and build the required packages for each target platform.

-For that, we go to the Project menu, we select export and we will have to select an export preset related to our target OS:
+To export the project in Godot, we navigate to the Project menu and select Export.
+From there, we choose an export preset corresponding to our target OS:

 <img src="./Images/export_preset.png" width="250">

-We choose the macOS preset, by making sure we installed the required additional tools to be able to export.
-Following the preset selection, we can either click on "Export Project", as a playable build, or export the project resources as a PCK or ZIP package without a playable build nor a godot executable but with only the project data.
+For macOS, we select the macOS preset, ensuring that all required additional tools are installed for exporting.
+Similarly, for Windows, we choose the Windows Desktop preset.
+After selecting the desired preset, we can either click on Export Project to create a playable build or export the project resources as a PCK or ZIP package.
+The latter option includes only the project data without a playable build or Godot executable.

 ### 2.2.
 Modules and Components